Block Image

 Spring Cloud Stream from Spring Cloud Function

-Spring Cloud Stream is based on Spring Cloud Function.
-Business logic can be written through simple functions.
+Spring Cloud Stream is built on Spring Cloud Function, allowing business logic to be written using simple functions.
+The framework leverages the three core Java interfaces:

-• Consumer: a function that has input but no output, it is also called subscriber or sink.
+• Consumer: a function that receives an input without producing any output; also known as a subscriber or sink.

 • Function: a function that has both input and output, is also called processor.